 Following is the difference between LinkedHashMap and LinekdHashSet:

-Important : Keeping the insertion order in both LinkedHashmap and LinkedHashset have additional associated costs, both in terms of spending additional CPU cycles and needing more memory.
+Note: Keeping the insertion order in both LinkedHashmap and LinkedHashset have additional associated costs, both in terms of spending additional CPU cycles and needing more memory.
 If you do not need the insertion order maintained, it is recommended to use the lighter-weight HashSet and HashMap instead.

 This article is contributed by Pratik Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
-See your article appearing on the GeeksforGeeks main page and help other Geeks.
+See your article appearing on the GeeksforGeeks’s main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important Java Foundation and Collections concepts with the Fundamentals of Java and Java Collections Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.